Following AANA Response to VA Secretary and Under Secretary Statements about CRNAs, AANA Urges CRNAs to Take Action

-To take action, click www.VeteransAccessToCare.com, and share the site with your colleagues, family and friends—especially those who are themselves veterans.
-To read the AANA letter, click here.
-To read what the VA Secretary said, click here.
+To take action, visit Veterans Access To Care, and share the site with your colleagues, family and friends—especially those who are themselves veterans.
+Read the letter and what the VA Secretary said.

 CPC Program: The Two-Year Check In, Just as You’ve Been Doing